 The era of 5G is finally here.
 We bet you’ve been alerted about the inconvenience of it – that it’s unreasonably expensive and hence the unworthiness.
 But if you’ve been around long enough, it was just as confusing when 4G was first introduced back in 2009.
-5G will settle soon like it did – and without a doubt, that’s when 6G will be introduced and 5G will have fallen from the mass appeal before you even realize it.
+5G will settle soon as it did – and without a doubt, that’s when 6G will be introduced and 5G will have fallen from the mass appeal before you even realize it.

 Okay, we admit it.
 There are concerns regarding the expansion and commercialization of 5G.
-First of all, everything now is focused on its phase in IoT, which to some extent is a far away future or even unrealistic for most people.
+First of all, everything now is focused on its phase in IoT, which to some extent is a faraway future or even unrealistic for most people.
 However, 5G isn’t just about its speed – but more about its improved latency.
 Hence 5G is a hot topic for businesses in fields like heavy equipment and hazardous material disposal remote controls, and medical treatments.
-Real-time in this sense does not necessarily mean simultaneity, but means accuracy and strictness of commands.
+Real-time in this sense does not necessarily mean simultaneity but means accuracy and strictness of commands.

 Unless you’re very much engaged in the IoT field, it is hard to notice the big difference, just yet.
 By the time Google or Apple commercialized one of its gaming apps, that’s exactly when you will.
 But we promise you that sooner or later, you will feel the big transformation approaching you, to some extent, which will even change your everyday life.

 But why should you care about 5G right now?

 5G Threat 1.
 Security